 • Owes money to a housing authority.

-In today’s age, misinformation about qualifying for Section 8 can unfortunately spread fast.
+Through the use of the internet, incorrect information about qualifying for the Section 8 program can spread fast.

 Now that the basic requirements have been checked, it’s time to find an open waiting list and apply for housing.